joseeden/notes-aws-sysops/Notes/01-EC2_for_SysOps.md

 You can *block* spot instances for a specified period of time without interruptions.
 - 1 to 6 hours
 - this is pretty rare since AWS can still reclaim the instance

+**SPOT REQUEST**
+This contains the following details
+- Max price you're willing to pay
+- Desired number of instances
+- Launch specifications
+- Validity - from and to
+- Request-type:
+    - **One-time**
+        As soon as your request is fulfilled and spot instances are launched, the spot request is deleted.

+    - **Persistent**
+        Spot request will keep fulfilling the desired number of instance during it's period.
+This meant automatically creating another instance when current number of instance goes beyond the desired number.
+Cancelling persistent requests are discussed [here](#persistent-request)

+**SPOT FLEET**
+It is a set of mixed type of instances - Spot + On-demand
+- Builds target capacity based on price constraints
+- Can have multiple launch pools to choose from
+- Automatically does the 'mix-and-match' based on your budget
+- You can define your strategies:

+    - **lowestprice**
+        - Launching instances from pool with the lowest price
+        - cost optimization
+        - short workloads

+    - **diversified**
+        Launched instances are distributed across pools
+        - great for availability
+        - longer workloads

+    - **capacityOptimized**
+        Instances are chosen from pool with optimal capacity